Karbi people: Clothing and Ornaments

 In the case of ornaments, the Karbi society has certain rules.
 Karbi women are usually not allowed to wear gold ornaments, which are reserved for men.
 Since women wear more ornaments than men, silver is abundantly used.
 A distinct piece of ornament that Karbi women wear around their necks in silver is Lek.
 Leks are made of coins and colourful beads too and are locally known by the name of Ser Alek Pongting, Lek Pengkhara, Lek Bonghom, Lek Waikom, Lek Jingjiri, etc. Men too wear Leks – in gold.
 The traditional names of lek that men wear are Lek Ruve, Lek Sobai and Lek Manduli.
 Many of these ornaments are unfortunately no longer commonly found.
 Like women in any other community, Karbi women too wear bracelets, called Roi.
 A variety of Rois are in use such as Roi Pengkhara, Roi Ke-er, Roi Kelok, etc. The ornaments that women wear to adorn their ears are called No Thengpi.
 Again, there are different types of No Thengpis, such as Thengpi Angrongkatengbai, Angrong Kangchim, etc. Men of the tribe too wear ear ornaments.
 They are called Norik, made of gold or silver.
 The rings that Karbis wear are called Arnan.
 Arnan Ke-et, Arnan Kelop, Rup Bonda, Ser Bonda and Vokapardon Arnan are some of the rings that Karbis commonly flaunt on their fingers.
-Interestingly, Karbi priests wear arnans only made of copper.
+Karbi priests wear arnans only made of copper.

 Traditionally, a characteristic feature of a Karbi woman was her facial tattoo, dyed with indigo from the forehead down to the chin.
 Locally referred as 'duk' in Karbi dialect, the tattoo was a symbol of culture, purity and status in the society.
 It was believed that duk was not a mere tattoo but possessed the divinity to purify the soul; girls who had not received duk were considered immature and unholy.